ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Whereas food C and N was formerly transferred to the litter pool, CLM5 routes food C and N to a grain product pool where the C and N decay to the atmosphere over one year, similar in structure to the wood product pools.
-The biofuel C and N is also routed to the grain product pool and decay to the atmosphere over one year.
+The biofuel C and N is also routed to the grain product pool and decays to the atmosphere over one year.
 Additionally, CLM5 accounts for the C and N required for crop seeding by removing the seed C and N from the grain product pool during harvest.
 The crop seed pool is then used to seed crops in the subsequent year.
 Calcuating the crop yields (Equation :eq:`25.15`) requires that you sum the GRAINC_TO_FOOD variable